ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/patterns/template.md

   Here's an example of an aside.
 </aside>

 - Use Handlebars helpers.
-For example, you can use `link-to` to render a link to {{link-to 'the home page' 'index'}}, or you can even render a component.
+For example, you can use `link-to` to render a link to {{docs-link 'the home page' 'index'}}, or you can even render a component.

 ## Design for your audience

 The design of your docs site should meet the needs of your users — other busy software developers.
 It needs to explain what problems your library solves and the principles behind your approach, but also serve as a quick reference for developers who are already familiar with your addon, and are just looking up an API.

-We've included a {{link-to 'Docs Viewer' 'docs.components.docs-viewer'}}  component to help you with your site's design and functionality.
+We've included a {{docs-link 'Docs Viewer' 'docs.components.docs-viewer'}}  component to help you with your site's design and functionality.
 The entire layout of the current page comes from this component.
 It's an opinionated setup intended to be used with a dedicated `docs` route.

 It features the nav area you see on the left and a main area for the content in the middle, with both sections filling up the available height and independently scrollable.
 This is a nice pattern used by many other online documentation viewers that gives your users easy access to navigation while also letting them focus on individual pieces of content without getting overwhelmed.